Porphyrinogen: Non-natural porphyrinogens

 For example, condensation with benzaldehyde C6H5\s(C=O)\sH yields meso-tetraphenylporphyrinogen, which can be oxidized to meso-tetraphenylporphyrin.
-Condensation with acetone H3C\s(C=O)\sCH3 yields meso-octamethyporphyrinogen, parent of meso-octamethylporphyrin.
+Condensation with acetone H3C\s(C=O)\sCH3 yields meso-octamethyporphyrinogen.

 Alternatively, pyrrole with sidechains substituted at carbons 3 and 4 (those not adjacent to the nitrogen) can be condensed with formaldehyde H\s(C=O)\sH to give porphyrinogens that more closely resemble the natural ones.
 For example, with 3,4-diethylpyrrole one obtains octaethylporphyrinogen, parent of octaethylporphyrin.